Published: April 23, 2020 11:05 am

 “We started 2 years ago, there were a few ideas but nothing finished.
 We just started production in September.
 Normally we would have wanted to launch later but everyone was expecting for us to launch in Paris.
 And of course, we will work in improving the pieces”.

 All his creations carry a ‘kintsugi’ symbol, in honour of the Japanese art of repairing broken porcelain and ceramics with lacquer, mixed with powdered gold.
-Japan continues to be the biggest inspiration of the fashion designer.
+Japan continued to be the biggest inspiration of the fashion designer.
 In k3, the designer used ‘Kensugi’ as a visual identity in the brand.
 “We’re using the Japanese culture and giving it a more modern and contemporary twist.”, the designer combines Japanese and western aesthetics and interprets them in his way.

 » Did you enjoy this article about Cameron Interiors Hong Kong?
 Which other design categories would you like to see on our list? «